wilblack/django-labels/README.rst

 Templates
 ---------
 Templates are PDF's that layout labels for printing.
 Labels comes with two templates.
-More templates can be defined in
+More templates can be defined in label/pdf_templates.py by added them to the LabelPDF class.

 default :
   Default template products a PDF that divides an 8.5 x 11 paper into two columns